calebisholaa/MMM-PictureVerse/Readme.md

 - **Bible Verses**: Shows a Bible verse at the start of each hour
 - **Security Cameras**: Displays feeds from your Blink security cameras, focusing on the current hour's images
 - **Family Photos**: Shows your Dropbox photos with smooth transitions
-- **Motion Detection**: Immediately shows video clips when motion is detected by your cameras
+- **Real-time Motion Detection**: Automatically monitors your Blink cameras and immediately shows video clips when motion is detected
+- **Motion Alerts**: Visual alerts when motion is detected with timestamp overlay
 - **Automatic Updates**: New photos added to Dropbox appear automatically on your mirror
 - **Dynamic Scaling**: Automatically sizes images to fit your display perfectly